 Academic staff within the Department of Social Inquiry make critical contributions to intellectual and social life through research, publications and community engagement.
-The Department has vibrant graduate research culture and is home to two research centres: Thesis Eleven Centre for Cultural Sociology and Philippines Australia Studies Centre.
+The Department has vibrant graduate research culture and is home to the research centre: Thesis Eleven Centre for Cultural Sociology.

 Staff in the Department of Social Inquiry have specialisations across a number of social science disciplines and undertake research on a wide range of topics.

 Thesis Eleven Centre for Cultural Sociology connects to the leading international social theory journal of the same name.

 Staff in the Department of Social Inquiry lead two research clusters in the School of Humanities and Social Sciences.
 The clusters bring together researchers from across the School and the University with expertise in these areas.

 This research cluster brings together researchers working in the areas of temporary and permanent migration, skilled and unskilled workers, immigration policies, multiculturalism and social cohesion.

 This research cluster brings together researchers from across the Social Sciences interested in both promoting wellbeing and exploring wellbeing from critical perspectives.

 Higher Degrees by Research